Inverse spin-Hall effect and spin-swapping in spin-split superconductors

-While magnetic fields can only penetrate a distance $\lambda$ into a superconductor due to the Higgs mechanism \cite{anderson_pr_63, englert_prl_64, higgs_prl_64}, it is still possible to spin-polarize a superconducting thin film by making its thickness substantially smaller than $\lambda$ \cite{meservey_physrep_94}.
-This enables the study of an intriguing interplay between superconducting phase coherence and spin-polarization, which \jacob{has} been shown to cause large and tunable thermoelectric effects \cite{kolenda_prl_16, kolenda_prb_17, gonzalezruano_arxiv_23} as well as electron pairs with a coherence that is temporally non-local \cite{berezinskii_jetp_74, linder_rmp_19}.
-The superconducting quasi-particles are affected by the spin-polarization, \jacob{which} renormalizes the impurity self-energies in a superconductor \cite{quay_nphys_13, huang_prb_18,Virtanen_PRB_2021} and could have a profound effect on the spin-Hall effect and its inverse.
-However, this has not been investigated so far.
-Finding a way to substantially increase the spin-Hall effect by using superconductors would be an important result due to widespread use of spin currents in spintronics and related fields.

-Here, we use Keldysh non-equilibrium Green's function theory \cite{serene_physrep_83, rammer_rmp_86, belzig_micro_99} to compute the inverse spin-Hall response of a spin-split superconductor.
-Additionally, we compute the spin-swapping properties \cite{lifshits_prl_09} of such a system -- the conversion of a spin-polarized current flowing in one direction to a differently polarized spin-current flowing in a perpendicular direction.
-We find that the spin-splitting field not only renormalizes some transversal currents, but can lead to strong and tunable inverse spin-Hall and spin-swapping signals unique to the spin-split superconductor.
+Here, we use Keldysh non-equilibrium Green's function theory \cite{serene_physrep_83, rammer_rmp_86, belzig_micro_99} to compute the inverse spin-Hall response of a spin-split superconductor (ssSC).
+Additionally, we compute the spin-swapping properties \cite{lifshits_prl_09} -- the conversion of a spin-polarized current flowing in one direction to a differently polarized spin current flowing in a perpendicular direction.
+We find a strong enhancement of the inverse spin-Hall signal, tunable via the orientation of the spin-splitting field.
+Moreover, unique types of inverse spin-Hall and spin-swapping signals appear in the ssSC, orders of magnitude stronger than those found in normal-metals and superconductors previously and measurable far away from the injector.
+The control over both spin and current directions provided through the unique spin-swap effects offers flexibility in designing device geometries.
+This is useful for transporting spin signals through superconducting devices, and also for spin injection into other materials where non-equilibrium phenomena such as spin pumping \cite{tserkovnyak_rmp_05} and magnon currents \cite{han_nm_20,yuan_pr_22} can be studied.
+The large and tunable inverse spin-Hall signals provide the benefit of higher detection sensitivity, important due to the widespread use of spin currents in spintronics and related fields.

-\prlsection{Theory} We consider a superconductor connected to a normal-metal contact.
-When applying a spin-polarized voltage, both spin and energy quasi-particle currents are injected into the superconductor.
-The spin current decays inside the superconductor due to ordinary, spin-orbit, spin-flip, and inelastic scattering, while the energy current can only decay through inelastic scattering \cite{bergeret_rmp_18}.
-The spin-orbit scattering can also generate transversal currents through the inverse spin-Hall and spin-swap effects.
-We here study the transversal currents in the presence of a spin-splitting field.
+\prlsection{Theory} We consider a ssSC connected to a normal-metal contact.
+When applying a spin-polarized voltage, both spin and energy quasi-particle currents are injected into the ssSC.
+The spin current decays inside the ssSC due to ordinary, spin-orbit, spin-flip, and inelastic scattering, while the energy current can only decay through inelastic scattering \cite{bergeret_rmp_18}.
+We assume the length of the ssSC to be larger than the inelastic scattering length, suppressing back-flow currents.
+The spin-orbit scattering also generates transversal currents through the inverse spin-Hall and spin-swap effects.